CSESoc-CompClub/Content/python/usage.md

 # Overview

 The `driver.py` script creates a threadpool with a customisable number of threads and spawns a new shell for each (guest) account and runs `driven.py` from that guest account.
 At the moment, `driven.py` will create an autostart file (see [here](https://wiki.archlinux.org/title/Desktop_entries) for more details) for the terminal and also create a symlink in the (guest) user's home directory.
-The symlink points to the `setup.py` file and has the `cc-setup` name.
+The symlink points to the `2024/winter/day3-arduino.py` file and has the `day3` name.
 It's possible to set up multiple setup files; just make sure the appropriate permissions (read + execute) are set.
+Also make sure to place your setup files in the right year/season folder and name them appropriately as well.

 When making modifications, you should always test the changes on an account like `cseguest00` first before deploying it to ALL (guest) users.